Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Evaluation on FPGAs

 \subsection{On-Board Evaluation}

-We first compare our BERT accelerator with FQ-BERT~\cite{liu2021fqbert} and FTrans~\cite{li2020ftrans}, two FPGA-based accelerators for BERT-variant models.
+We first compare our BERT accelerator with FQ-BERT~\cite{liu2021fqbert} and TRAC~\cite{patrick2022trac}, two FPGA-based accelerators for the BERT model.
 To make a fair comparison, we employ the same W4A8 quantization precision with FQ-BERT and assess the model accuracy using the CoLA dataset~\cite{devlin2018bert}, a widely-used language understanding task.
 The fp16 model achieves an accuracy of 56.84\%, while our W4A8 quantized model attains 56.76\% accuracy.
-We only compare the performance of the core encoder layer, and the latency results are directly obtained from the original papers.
+We only compare the performance of the core encoder layers, and report the best on-board latency results of the baselines obtained from the original papers.
+Both baselines use a sequence length of 128, so we scale their latency results to match our sequence length of 512.
+FTrans~\cite{li2020ftrans} also targets BERT-variant models, but it does not provide frequency and sequence length in the paper, so we cannot make a direct comparison.
 From Table~\ref{tab:bert_results}, we can see our spatial architecture delivers a much lower latency and a higher throughput with a much lower DSP usage.
 Even though our evaluation device is not exactly the same as the baselines, our throughput improvement still surpasses the resource increment of FF and LUT.
-Specifically, our accelerator is 3.66$\times$ faster than FQ-BERT~\cite{liu2021fqbert} and 16.11$\times$ faster than FTrans~\cite{li2020ftrans}.
-This is mainly due to the overlapped computation of different stages, memory and DSP packing, and higher frequency because of careful floorplanning.
-Moreover, our analytical framework precisely predicts the performance of the accelerator with less than 2ms of differences, showing the practicality of our approach.
+Specifically, our accelerator is 3.66$\times$ faster than FQ-BERT~\cite{liu2021fqbert} and 13.36$\times$ faster than TRAC~\cite{patrick2022trac}.
+Compared to temporal architectures, our spatial architecture can efficiently overlap the execution of the operators in the model and eliminate most of the data movement overhead.
+In our design, one layer can start operation once the previous layer finishes computing one tile of the feature map, which typically takes only tens of cycles.
+In contrast, temporal architectures need to wait for the entire tensor to be produced, which may take hundreds of cycles.
+Therefore, even if the per-layer latency of spatial architectures is longer, the end-to-end latency can still be significantly lower than the temporal architectures employed by FQ-BERT and TRAC.
+Furthermore, our analytical framework precisely predicts the performance of the accelerator with less than 2ms of differences, showing the practicality of our approach.

 We next design an accelerator for the GPT2 model.
 We support importing quantized models from different quantization frameworks~\cite{xiao2023smoothquant,zhao2023atom,chee2023quip}.
 Specifically, we export the W8A8 model from SmoothQuant~\cite{xiao2023smoothquant} and achieve 62.2\% on the LAMBADA dataset~\cite{denis2016lambada}, whereas the FP16 model demonstrates an accuracy of 65.0\%.
 We compare our GPT accelerator with the state-of-the-art GPT accelerator, DFX~\cite{hong2022dfx}, which employs a temporal architecture with an instruction set and uses the same U280 FPGA device for on-board evaluation.
 On average, we are 2.16$\times$ and 1.10$\times$ faster than DFX in the prefill and decode stage respectively.
 This is because our spatial architecture overlaps the computation and greatly eliminates off-chip memory access.
 We can also see our estimations in \S\ref{sec:modeling} align closely with the actual performance, achieving a 92\% accuracy for the prefill stage.
 For the decode stage, the estimated latencies are lower than the actual results, which is mainly because the initial interval between two operators is not significantly smaller than the execution time of one stage, contributing to a notable increase in latency.